hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It a Layer 5 firewall (session layer) in OSI model
 	- It acts at the instance level, not the subnet level
 	- It could be attached/detached from an EC2 instance at anytime
-	- It is Stateful:
+	- It's Stateful:
 		- The response to an allowed inbound (or outbound) request, will be allowed to flow out (or in), regardless of outbound (or inbound) rules
-		- If we send a request from our instance and it is allowed by the corresponding SG rule, its response is then allowed to flow in regardless of inbound rules
+		- If we send a request from our instance and It's allowed by the corresponding SG rule, its response is then allowed to flow in regardless of inbound rules
 		- [More details (see Tracking)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#security-group-connection-tracking])
 		- [Comparison between Security Group and ACL (stateless)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html#VPC_Security_Comparison])
 	- SG Rules include: Inbound and Outbound rule sets:
 		- Type: TCP
 		- Protocol: e.g., HTTP, SSH
 		- Port Ranges: e.g., Port 22 (SSH), Port 53 (UDP), Port 3060 (MySQL), Port 80 (http), Port 443 (https)...
-		- Source/Destination: Since it is a Layer 5 Firewall, it supports:
+		- Source/Destination: Since It's a Layer 5 Firewall, it supports:
 		- IP addresses, CIDRs (Layer 4 info)
 		- a Security Group (Layer 5 info)
 		- It can auto-reference itself in an Inbound rules' Source: